Cowlitz County, Washington

 Survey Area WA015 Washington

 The dominant drainage class is Well drained and the dominant hydrologic group is B (moderate infiltration).
+The most common soil order is Andisols — soils formed in volcanic ash, very light and porous.
 This report summarizes the major soil map units across the survey area to help you understand what to expect when buying, building, or gardening in Cowlitz County, Washington.
+Search your address to find the exact soil composition, drainage, and series details at your specific location.

 Soil Map UnitAcresDrainageHydro GroupDwellingsSeptic